Memorandum of Understanding The Australian Competition and Consumer Commission (ACCC) and the Reserve Bank of Australia (RBA)

 2. Where appropriate, the ACCC and the RBA will share information relevant to efficiency and competition in the payments system and competition in financial services more broadly.

-4. Where there is a legal constraint on the sharing of information, such as where the consent of a third party is required, the organisation that holds the information will, where appropriate, make reasonable efforts to overcome these constraints so that the information can be shared with the other organisation.
+4. Where there is a legal constraint on the sharing of information, such as where the consent of a third party is required, the organisation that holds the information will, where appropriate, make reasonable efforts to overcome these constraints so that the information can be shared with the other organisation in a manner that is permitted by legislation.

 5. Each organisation may specify confidentiality conditions for information shared with the other.